gauthamp10/teched2025-XP264/exercises/ex1/README.md

   * kubernetes provider
   * kubectl provider

-👉 Inspect the steps of each of the worklow you have run, as depicted below:
+👉 Inspect the steps of each of the worklow you have run, for instance:

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">
 <tbody>